aasatoyin/post-install-config/README.md

 - Create an Azure Virtual Machine Windows 10, 4 vCPUs
 - Install / Enable IIS in Windows WITH CGI and Common HTTP Features
 - Download and install PHP Manager for IIS (PHPManagerForIIS_V1.5.0.msi)
-- download and install the Rewrite Module (rewrite_amd64_en-US.msi)
+- Download and install the Rewrite Module (rewrite_amd64_en-US.msi)
 - Create the directory C:\PHP
 - Download PHP 7.3.8 (php-7.3.8-nts-Win32-VC15-x86.zip) and unzip the contents into C:\PHP
 - Download and install VC_redist.x86.exe